Sunday, 7 March 2021

 That introduction stared a whole new journey that brought me to here, now.

 An odd side effect has been to bring to mind all the different notebooks I've used over the years, and decades and attempts at homemade notebooks.

 Armed with a printer, photographs and a comb binder, assorted papers and a laminator.
 The research, documents downloaded and printed out would be comb bound for future reference.

-Now I'm on the handmade notebooks cut and trimmed to size and bound by a pamphlet stitch.
-A new expression of life with a ntoebook, springing from a surperbly matched surprise gift.
+Now I'm on the handmade notebooks, cut and trimmed to size and bound by a pamphlet stitch.
+A new expression of life with a notebook, springing from a superbly matched surprise gift.
 The Fittest gift I've received in a long time.

 Christmas is around the corner, and this year there is a sense of anticipation of what it will bring.